 Timma is one of the remote and underdeveloped VDC of Bhojpur district.
-Timma is second largest VDC in Bhojpur.
+Timma is the second largest VDC in Bhojpur.
 Pikhuwa Khola (stream) is famous for fishing and swimming in Bhojpur, its fountain lies in Timma.
 Timma is free of load shedding, hydropower is generated by Shawa Khola.
 The highest peak in Timma is Maiyung, it is 3333m above sea level.
 It is famous for picnic spot as well as tourism area in Bhojpur, Nepal.
-We can see the panoramic view of Himalayans as well as the mountain from this peak, around the Maiyung there are greenery jungle, herbs, flowers, rocks, meadow, animals (Chauri Gai, Yak)etc. According to the lecturer Mr Kamaljung Rai, Maiyung name remained in Bantawa Language, Maiyung is combination of two words that are Mang and Yung; Mang=ancestors and Yung=inhabitant that means an inhabitant of ancestors in Bantawa language.
+We can see the panoramic view of the Himalayans as well as the mountain from this peak, around the Maiyung there are a greenery jungle, herbs, flowers, rocks, meadow, animals (Chauri Gai, Yak)etc. According to the lecturer Mr Kamaljung Rai, Maiyung name remained in Bantawa Language, Maiyung is a combination of two words are Mang and Yung; Mang=ancestors and Yung=inhabitant that means an inhabitant of ancestors in the Bantawa language.
 Many people come to visit Maiyung from different places, when they reached there they become spellbound by the captivating beauty of Maiyung.
 Visitors feel amazed and feel relief/respite from their hectic lives somehow.

 There is also another amazing place nearby Maiyung hill that is Hass Pokhari (duck-pond).
-According to the forefathers, Hass Pokhari‘ name remained ‘Hass Pokhari’ because of its shape, which is same like a Hass, i.e. Raja Hass (swan).
+According to the forefathers, Hass Pokhari‘ name remained ‘Hass Pokhari’ because of its shape, which is the same as a Hass, i.e. Raja Hass (swan).
 They come in this pond occasionally and swim over the pond.
 Its salient feature is where the water fountain is and where it goes?
-We have not seen yet.
+We have not seen it yet.
 Many visitors visit this pond in the seasonal festival as well on other occasions too.

-In the Maiyung peak, Mela carnival starts once a year, at that time, many people gather there and dance with each other regarding their own cultural background and attire.
+In the Maiyung peak, the Mela carnival starts once a year, at that time, many people gather there and dance with each other regarding their own cultural background and attire.
 They meet their relatives, friends and neighbour, then they share their feelings and emotion with each other.
 With this carnival (Mela), mostly beneficiaries are from Khotang and Bhojpur’s some VDC.
-We can find here many types of flowers, most of them is Shamphul (a flower), its fragrance gives us pleasant mood.
+We can find here many types of flowers, most of them are Shamphul (a flower), its fragrance gives us pleasant mood.

 The primary source of income in Timma are Cardamom, Orange, Ghee, Churpi, Rudraksha etc. Timma is surrounded by dense jungle and stream (Khola).
 Where different caste or kinds of people live here, such as Rai, Tamang, Sherpa, Chettri, Gurung, Blacksmith, etc.

-Most appropriate time to visit this area is Chaitra, Baishak and Jesth but you may visit any month.
+The most appropriate time to visit this area is Chaitra, Baishak and Jesth but you may visit any month.
 Maiyung is a naturally beautiful place in Nepal.
 So, don’t forget to visit once not enough.

 Bhojpur headquarter to Chakhewa by bus then afterwards on foot 2 days